What is Direct Primary Care?

 Do you mean concierge medicine?

-Although I can see people thinking this exact question when I describe my new practice, Direct Primary Care and Concierge medicine are not the same.
+Direct Primary Care and Concierge medicine are very similar, but not the same.
 There are two main distinctions.
 One is the annual fee for concierge practices is typically over $2500.
-Direct Primary Care memberships vary across the nation, but at Salt Lake Direct Primary Care, they are $25-$80/month depending on age.
+Direct Primary Care memberships vary across the nation, but at Salt Lake Direct Primary Care, it is $80/month.
 The second difference is that concierge practices collect a copay AND bill your insurance at each visit in addition to the annual retainer fee.
-In contrast, an active DPC practice member pays no office copay.
+In contrast, an DPC practice patient pays no office copay.
 Pricing for any additional costs (like stitches, skin biopsies, discounted cash price labs, or X-rays) is made clear at the time of service.
 DPC practices have concierge level service at a much lower price, making it a perfect choice whether you have no insurance or great employer sponsored health insurance.

 What about labs?